bizurkur/drifter/README.md

 The `--provision` and `--no-provision` options determine whether or not to provision the machine after it comes up.
 By default, it will only provision a machine if it hasn't already been provisioned.

+#### `--provision-with`

+The `--provision-with` option allows you to limit a specific provisioner name or type to be ran.
+For example, `--provision-with rsync` will only run rsync provisioners.

 #### `--quiet`, `-q`

 The `--quiet` option decreases the verbosity of the command.
 Multiple instances of this option are supported.
 Each instance will decrease the verbosity by 1, e.g. `-qqq` will decrease the verbosity by 3.